 Photo: Melle Meivogel

-Nikola has been studying with Marlies van Gent, and since 2014 with Enrico Pace at the prestigious Accademia Pianistica di Imola.
-He also studies at the Queen Elisabeth Chapel in Brussels with Frank Braley and Avedis Kouyoumdjian.
-As chamber musician he has performed with the Matangi Quartet, with violinist Alexander Kerr, with violist Vladimir Mendelssohn and in piano duos with Igor Roma, Anna Fedorova, Thomas Beijer and Enrico Pace.
+Since 2010 Nikola has been studying with Marlies van Gent and since 2014 with Enrico Pace at the Accademia Pianistica in Imola.
+Currently Nikola is also a student at the Queen Elisabeth Chapel in Brussels with Frank Braley and Avedis Kouyoumdjian.

 At home in The Hague, Nikola practices on a beautiful Bösendorfer grand piano on loan from the Nationaal Muziekinstrumenten Fonds (NMF).